James A. Watkins is an entrepreneur, musician, and a writer with four non-fiction books and hundreds of magazine articles read by millions.

 Battle of New Orleans

-Andrew Jackson became the first national hero after George Washington by winning the 1815 Battle of New Orleans in the War of 1812.
-In the battle, he had under his command militias from Tennessee, Kentucky, and Louisiana; free black volunteers whom he recruited and paid the same as whites; a few Native Americans, and the merry men of the pirate Jean Lafitte.
+Andrew Jackson became a national hero after George Washington by winning the 1815 Battle of New Orleans in the War of 1812.
+In the battle, he had under his command militias from Tennessee, Kentucky, and Louisiana; free Black volunteers whom he recruited and paid the same as Whites; a few Native Americans, and the merry men of the pirate Jean Lafitte.

 The British intended to take control of the Mississippi River.
 They had humiliated the Americans one year earlier when they captured and burned down Washington City, including the White House, the Capitol, and all other US government buildings except one.
 Jackson rode with 2,000 men from Pensacola, Florida to New Orleans—which he found totally undefended upon arriving—against a coming British invasion force of sixty ships and 14,000 troops.